Berry Interschool Equestrian Championship

-Due to the very large number of entries the small Equestrian Committee of Berry Riding Club ask that every adult to please lend a hand at all the activities.
+Due to the very large number of entries the small Equestrian Committee of Berry Riding Club we ask that every adult to please lend a hand at all the activities.
 Thank You!

 There will be no gear check stewards at our Championship.
 It is the responsibility of each team manager and parent to ensure that the riders & mounts are in correct & safe gear.
 Every judge and any committee member of Berry Riding Club has the right to refuse a rider if the gear & / or rider is deemed unsafe.

 Please keep the Berry Equestrian Centre free of rubbish!
 Please take your rubbish home with you or put it in the wheelie bins provided.